andyk8872/project-2/README.md

  ![Win Modal](docs/win-modal.png)<br>
 ## The Lose Modal (Shows the player has lost and countdowns until restart:
  ![Sound and About buttons](docs/lose-modal.png)<br>
+## The Sound button when pressed turns the volume on and off(mute).

 ***
 ## Deployment:
+## Project Build:
+The project was started using a tepmlete [template](https://github.com/Code-Institute-Org/gitpod-full-template).
+Using this templete and then naming it Project-2 under repository name.
+I ticked the readme.md checkbox saved to main branch and opened Gitpod.

+## Git (Version Control):
+ Git was used to manage, track changes and upload changes whilst the project was in development to the main staging area on [Github](https://github.com/)
+ * git add . -This command was used to transfer recent changes to the staging area before commiting.
+ * git commit -m "commit message" - This command was used to commit to the local repository with a message.
+ * git push - This command was used to push all the commited changes stored in the staging area.

 ### Using Github Pages
   1. Navigate to the GitHub [Repository:](https://github.com/andyk8872/project-2)
   1. Click the 'Settings' Tab.